VaronLaStrauss/portable-karaoke/README.md

 ### Important!!!

-On all your devices, first go to `https://<your-ip-address>:3000` and accept the warning.
+1. On all your devices, first go to `https://<your-ip-address>:3000` and accept the warning.
 This is necessary to allow the application to connect to the local server.
+1. On the device you will be connecting the speakers to, first go to `https://<your-ip-address>:4200/speak` and then to `https://<your-ip-address>:4200/listen` to connect the application to the signaling server properly.
+If you don't do this, the application would not work properly (i.e., no voice would be heard even if the application is connected).
+This is a known bug and would be investigated.

 ### Usage